EmanMaqsood190/Agralyticx/README.md

 ## 🚜 The Solution

-**Agralyticx** is a single, connected platform — not another single-purpose app.
+**Agralyticx** is a single, connected platform, not another single-purpose app.

 ```
 Before Agralyticx                          With Agralyticx